zextras/tech-doc/source/common/adminpanel/cos.rst

 passwords.

 The **Failed Login Policy** allows to define the behaviour of
-|prodcut| when a user fails a log in.
+|product| when a user fails a log in.
 A typical policy can lock out
 the user for *one hour* when *three* consecutive login attempts fail within *30 minutes*.